medvedevgroup/TwoPaCo/README.md

 	-r <number> or --rounds <number>

+The more the number of rounds, the longer the program works.

 Number of threads
 -----------------
-twopaco can be run in multiple threads.
+twopaco can be run with multiple threads.
 The default is 1.
 To change, use:

 	-t <number> or --threads <number>

 Temporary directory
 -------------------
 The directory for temporary files.
 The default is the current working directory.
-To change, use (the directory must exist!):
+To change, use (the directory must exist):

 	--tmpdir <path_to_the_directory>